 - This bulletin provides an overview of some key references that provide guidance on classifying major causes of death that occur among people who use illicit drugs.
 It is intended to make categorization of deaths among illicit drug users an easier process, and perhaps one that is undertaken more consistently across studies.

 - It provides groupings for both the International Classification of Diseases Version 9 (ICD-9) and Version 10 (ICD-10).
 The comparable codes in each are listed alongside each other.
 There may be differences in the deaths captured due to the version change, and this should be noted when analysing data across time.

 - The source of each of these groupings is provided alongside each for ease of reference.

-- Feedback on these groupings or suggestions for further groupings is welcomed.
+- Feedback on these groupings or suggestions for further groupings are welcomed.

 - This is an update of a technical report from 2009.

 Santo, Thomas, Bharat, C., Colledge-Frisby, S., Chrzanowska, A., Man, N., Moran, L., Torrens, E., & Degenhardt, L. (2022).
 Mortality among people with substance use disorders: A toolkit for classifying major causes of death.
 Sydney: National Drug and Alcohol Research Centre, UNSW Sydney.